Core-Tech-Labs/Cruz/README.md

 Cruz
 ====

-New Social for the LGBT Community.!
+New Social Network for the LGBT Community.!